Rate your commitment

 A strong purpose inspires you to step up, even when it’s uncomfortable.
 So, expect to say “yes” to opportunities which stretch beyond your current capabilities.

 Those circumstances cause you to grow in two distinct ways.
-You grow and your accounting practice grows.Growth occurs in two distinct ways, you grow and your business grows.
+You grow and your accounting firm grows.Growth occurs in two distinct ways, you grow and your #accounting firm grows.
 Read the full post. #getpaidwhatyoureworth Click To Tweet

 Growth doesn’t occur in isolation.
 Start to surround yourself with people who align with your vision.
 This can be employees, contract workers and your referral network.